jasonsturges/postgresql-dotnet-core/README.md

 ### Installing PostgreSQL on Mac

-Use brew to install PostgreSQL:
+Use brew to install PostgreSQL, then launch the service:

     $ brew install postgresql

-Launch PostgreSQL service:

     $ brew services start postgresql